dgazzoni/pio-STM32F4DISCOVERY-template/README.md

     // ...
 }
 ```

+It turns out that bit 30 is already clear in the Flash memory region, so it is
+harmless to apply this macro to code placed in Flash memory.
+Therefore, if
+desired, the macro can be applied indistinctly to any function being
+benchmarked, regardless of whether it is actually placed in RAM.
+Note that the
+macro itself does not influence whether a function is placed in Flash or RAM;
+this is done by placing the function in a special section as explained above.

 # Stack pointer in CCM RAM

 Investigations revealed that code may run faster in the STM32F4 if the stack